Care Homes for Dementia in Poulsbo, WA

 AlzheimersNet is your comprehensive guide to memory care in Poulsbo, WA.
 Memory care facilities provide housing and care for older adults with Alzheimer's disease and other types of dementia.
 Memory care empowers seniors who have memory loss to stay as active and engaged as possible, while living in a dignified, comfortable and supervised setting.
 Our local Senior Living Advisors are expert in dementia care in Poulsbo, WA and surrounding areas.
 After an initial assessment, your advisor will prepare a list of memory care facilities that most closely match your loved one's unique imperatives for care and living preferences, as well as your family's budget.

 Memory Care Costs in Poulsbo, WA

 Price varies widely depending on location, care required, size of the resident's living space and the level of luxury at the community.
-The price of memory care in Poulsbo ranges from $2,945 to $4,500 a month.
+The price of memory care in Poulsbo ranges from $ to $ per month, with an average cost of $.

 Facts about Poulsbo

 The official website for the city of Poulsbo is http://www.cityofpoulsbo.com/.